 His works can be found at Robbie Felder Gallery, 5934 Broadway St., the Henry B. Gonzalez Convention Center (“Sol y Luna” – diptych), UTSA Art Collection (Main Campus), Credit Human Federal Credit Union (NW Branch), and numerous other businesses and residences spanning throughout San Antonio, Dallas, Kansas, California, and collectors in Mexico.

 AJ’s enjoys painting bold pieces that cover a canvas with bright and/or deep, rich colors.
 He works with acrylic, ink, charcoal, and oil mediums.
 His style relies on thick strokes and those observing his work often comment on the movement, shape, and multi-dimensional qualities of his pieces.
 He most enjoys hearing what objects and themes observers and those appreciative of the arts see in his paintings.

-AJ was most encouraged by his wife, Estelle, to take up his palette and brushes once again; she is considered his artistic, and obviously, most trusted advisor, hence “’Colecciones de art’ – A.J.’s birth name and ‘+e’ – for Estelle.””
-Soon paintings were up at his home, then his family’s and friends’ homes and offices.
-Soon, he hopes they will be in a gallery near you.
-His debut show is being hosted in collaboration with a good friend and mentor, El Duran, a famous local artist, at Duran’s “Studio 911.”
+AJ was most encouraged by his wife, Estelle, to take up his palette and brushes once again; she is considered his artistic, and obviously, most trusted advisor, hence “’Colecciones de art’ – A.J.’s birth name and ‘+e’ – for Estelle (arte is Spanish for art)” He can be found on Saturdays and Sundays at a studio he shares with his good friend and fellow artist - Jesus Toro Martinez in Lone Star Art Space.